 There are three primary ways to diagnose varicoceles: self diagnosis, diagnosis and testing.

-Ultrasound: The duplex ultrasound is currently considered the best non-invasive way to identify or confirm the presence of varicoceles.
-The duplex ultrasound has two parts.
+- Testing: The duplex ultrasound is currently considered the best non-invasive way to identify or confirm the presence of varicoceles.

 Varicocele embolization is an incision-less procedure where we thread a catheter through blood vessels in the groin to the site of the varicocele.
 The physician then deploys a blocking fluid or a small coil through the catheter blocking the varicocele-causing vein and diverting blood to healthy veins.